microsoft/CoseSignTool/README.md

 The planned work is currently tracked only in an internal Microsoft ADO instance but will be moved to Github Issues soon.
 In the meantime, here is some of the work currently planned.

 #### New features
-* Investigate adding suport for RFC3161 timestamp counter signatures
+* Add suport for SCITT time stamping
 * Enable specifying a mandatory cert chain root for validation
 * Simplify digest signing scenario
 * Support batch operations in CoseSignTool to reduce file and cert store reads